 - Maker – Tucked away at the end of Fish Lane, step into the small bar with big flavors.
 Younger sibling to ‘round-the-corner Gauge’, Maker’s eclectic style focuses on unique, seasonal cocktails – handmade with flair and served with goodies from the charcuterie cabinet.
 Go ahead: Maker your day.

 - Eleven Rooftop – Perched eleven stories high above Brisbane’s nightlife hub on Ann Street, Eleven Rooftop Bar boasts impressive 270-degree views of Fortitude Valley, the CBD, and surrounding suburbs.
-Inspired by the rooftop bars of Istanbul, the relaxed, luxe party vibe of Indonesia / Bali’s famous Potato Head and Ku De Ta, and Blue Marlin Bar in Ibiza this lavish space is the best spot to relax and get away from the hustle and bustle of the everyday grind.
+Inspired by the rooftop bars of Istanbul and the relaxed yet upscale party vibe of Bali’s famous Potato Head and Blue Marlin Bar in Ibiza, this lavish space is an ideal way to forget about the hustle and bustle of the everyday grind.
 Offering a simple and comfortable approach to food and drinks, relaxed and laid back by day, Eleven Rooftop transitions then to a cultured dinner and party vibe by night, complete with the best view in Brisbane!
 Very gay-popular, and an absolute must visit if you prefer a taste of the finer things in life, and can swallow the price tag to match!

 Sex On Premises Venue and Gay Saunas in Brisbane